ahmedshah1494/speech_robust_bench/README.md

 # Speech Robust Bench
-This repository contains the code for the paper "Speech Robust Bench: A Robustness Benchmark For Speech Recognition".
+This repository contains the code for the paper "Speech Robust Bench: A Robustness Benchmark For Speech Recognition" [\[arXiv\]](https://arxiv.org/abs/2403.07937).
 Speech Robust Bench (SRB), a comprehensive benchmark for evaluating the robustness of ASR models to diverse corruptions.
-SRB is composed of 69 input perturbations which are intended to simulate various corruptions that ASR models may encounter in the physical and digital world.
-The taxonomy of perturbations is illustrated in the figure below.
+SRB is composed of 114 input perturbations which are intended to simulate various corruptions that ASR models may encounter in the physical and digital world.
+The taxonomy of perturbations is illustrated in the figure below, and further details can be found in Section 3.2 and Appendix A of the paper (linked above).

 <img src="taxonomy.png" alt="perturbation taxonomy" width="500"/>

-All the perturbations, except Text2speech are applied at 4 levels of increasing severity.
-We have made perturbed versions of the Librispeech test-clean and the Multi-lingual Librispeech Spanish test set available on Huggingface hub [\[link\]](https://huggingface.co/datasets/mshah1/speech_robust_bench).
+We have made perturbed versions of the Librispeech test-clean, Multi-lingual Librispeech Spanish test set and TEDLIUM release-3 test available on Huggingface hub [\[link\]](https://huggingface.co/datasets/mshah1/speech_robust_bench).
 The dataset is fully compatible with the Huggingface library and can easily be used to evaluate the robustness of ASR models.
+The dataset on HuggingFace contains only the non-adversarial pertubations because the adversarial perturbation are model specific.
+Instructions for computing adversarial perturbations for your own models are provided [below](#evaluating-models-on-adversarial-perturbations).

 ## Installation
 In our experiments we used `Python 3.10`, `PyTorch 2.2.0`, `transformers 4.34.0`.
 ```
 conda create -n speech-robust-bench python=3.10
-pip install TTS==0.22.0
+[OPTIONAL -- not needed for eval] pip install TTS==0.22.0
 pip install -r requirements.txt
 cd robust_speech
 pip install -e .